suyog-dahal/kubecheat/README.md

 ```
 - The config file in  the .kube directory is copied from /etc/kubernetes/config file
 - The Path /etc/kubernetes/manifests contains the yml for kube-proxy, schedular, etcd and other yaml file.
 This folder is read during kubeadm init which is   used to run the pods of etcd and other.
+- NOTE: While creating secrets the secrets should be created under a desired namespace since the secrets created has a local scope and can be used only in the desired namespace.
 ```
 ## Get pod and Cluster information
 ```